SatelliteShorelines/CoastSeg/docs/how-to-auth.md

 ![google earth engine auth tutorial_v2](https://user-images.githubusercontent.com/61564689/211117527-6af9d55f-d5a9-4d1a-b64b-d98d8e61a253.gif)

-### If you're running coastseg locally:

-1. Activate coastseg environment by running the following command on the Anaconda Prompt:
+**1.Activate coastseg environment by running the following command on the Anaconda Prompt:**

 ```bash
 conda activate coastseg
 ```

-2. Launch the notebook in your coastseg environment
+**2.Launch the notebook in your coastseg environment**

 ```bash
 jupyter lab <notebook name>
 ```

-3. Run the notebook cell containing the command `ee.Initialize()`.
-    <br> The `earthengine authenticate` program will cause a web browser will open, log in with a Gmail account, and accept the terms and conditions.
-Then copy the authorization code into the indicated cell block into the notebook.

-### If you're running coastseg in google colab:

-1. Run the notebook cell containing the command `ee.Initialize()`.
+**3.Run the notebook cell containing the command `ee.Initialize()`.**
 <br> The `earthengine authenticate` program will cause a web browser will open, log in with a Gmail account, and accept the terms and conditions.
 Then copy the authorization code into the indicated cell block into the notebook.

 ### Errors with `gcloud`?